 Similar but different

-There are three languages that caught my attention lately and what's interesting from them is they represent three regions in this world and they belong to the same family despite the long distance they have been.
+There are three languages that caught my attention lately and what's interesting from them is they represent three regions in this world and they belong to the same family despite the long distance they have.

 The three languages are Batak, Tuvaluan, and Amis.
-Here is the brief introduction about them.
+Here is a brief introduction about them.